-Land use description: "halfway house" means a facility that provides temporary accommodation for persons who have completed a formal treatment programme for substance abuse and/or persons who require protection and/or social support.
+Land use description: "halfway house" means a facility that provides temporary accommodation for persons who have completed a formal treatment programme for substance abuse, but does not include inpatient treatment or similar facilities.

 The development parameters applicable to "dwelling house" apply.